Non-office jobs are very advantageous, as you do not have to go to a particular place every day to work.

 Some people love the thrill of the field and fancy making a difference in the lives of people.

-I also understand the importance of comfort to productivity and creativity, that is why I recommended that you immediately switch jobs if you find your current job boring or uncomfortable.
+I also understand the importance of comfort to productivity and creativity, which is why I recommended that you immediately switch jobs if you find your current job boring or uncomfortable.

 I have also taken the time to bring you this piece if you think an office job is not ideal for you.